ehrpg/qstar/docs/crisis.md

 [Endurance](/character#endurance) pool reaches zero, the AP gain per round is reduced to 2.

-Once [Endurance](/character#endurance) has reached 0, all subsequent damage is dealt to [Health](/character#health).
+Once [Endurance](/character#endurance) has reached 0, all attacks that hit are critical hits.
 When the [Health](/character#health) pool reaches zero, the character is dead.

 An armour's DR reduces damage to the character's [Health](/character#health) pool, provided it still has Durability left.
-This reduction reduces the armour's Durability by one.
+Whenever an armour reduces [Health](/character#health) damage, it loses one Durability.

 #### Critical damage

-[Critical Hits](/stunts#critical-hit) deal the weapon's critical damage to the target's [Health](/character#health) pool.
+[Critical Hits](/stunts#critical-hit) deal the weapon's damage to the target's [Health](/character#health) pool.
 An attack that deals critical damage reduces the target's armour Durability by two, instead of only one.